Honors College Faculty

 Dr. Chapman has twice been nominated by students for the Provost’s Excellence in Teaching Award and twice by the Provost for the CASE U.S. Professor of the Year Award; she was the recipient of the Provost’s Award for Promising New Scholar in 2006.
 Prior to her arrival in 2002, she taught at both Stanford University and Santa Clara University.

 Dr. Botwin has been a member of the Psychology Department at Fresno State since 1990.
 He received his undergraduate degree from Oakland University in Rochester, Michigan, and obtained his Ph.D. in personality psychology from the University of Michigan in Ann Arbor.
 Before coming to Fresno State, Dr. Botwin was a National Institute of Mental Health (NIMH) Postdoctoral Fellow in Quantitative Psychology at the University of Illinois, Urbana Champaign.
-He serves on a number of university boards and committees representing the faculty on a wide variety of campus concerns.
-Currently, he chairs the Academic Senate, which is essentially the legislative branch of university governance.
+Dr. Botwin teaches courses in Personality Psychology (PSYCH154), History of Psychology (PSYCH182), as well as topics courses in Mating Systems and Evolutionary Psychology.
+As a current faculty member of the Smittcamp Family Honors College he team teaches The Biology and Psychology of Human Nature (Honors 103) with Dr. Schreiber.
+Dr. Botwin is very involved in faculty governance on our campus and has interests in higher education policy.
 Dr. Botwin conducts research in many areas including human mate preferences and the basic structure of personality.
+Currently he is collaborating with students in his research lab to develop a measure of Mating Intelligence.

 Dr. Clune's primary area of historical research is Cold War America.
 She holds an M.A. from New York University and a Ph.D. from the University of California, Davis.
 She is currently working on a book manuscript based on her dissertation "Executing the Rosenbergs: A Transnational History."